vaishu-gundlapally/Project/notes.md

 ### waterfall model vs agile:
 ![model](image-3.png)

+scrum -implemetation of agile
+### sprint:
+- it is of 2 weeks
+### sprint planning:
+- what are the tasks to be done.
+- assign the backlogs to the persons. we also have story points.
+- based on the priority - p0,p1,p2,p3.. the scrum master or manager assigns this and work should be done.
+### standup calls:
+- what tasks they have done. if there is any blocks present the manager helps us.
+### sprint retrospective:
+- what needs to be improved is discussed.
+### sprint review:
+- reviewer checks the code quality, documentation.
 #### burn down chart:
 The progress of the entire sprint team is progressed in the chart.